turingschool/backend-curriculum-site/module2/homework/activerecord_and_database_practice.md

 Tux gives you an interactive console for your app.
 Go ahead and add some data to your database:

 ```
-james = Jockey.create(name: "James Cameron")
+james = Director.create(name: "James Cameron")
-colin = Jockey.create(name: "Colin Trevorrow")
+colin = Director.create(name: "Colin Trevorrow")
-joss = Jockey.create(name: "Joss Whedon")
+joss = Director.create(name: "Joss Whedon")
-christopher = Jockey.create(name: "Christopher Nolan")
+christopher = Director.create(name: "Christopher Nolan")
-george = Jockey.create(name: "George Lucas")
+george = Director.create(name: "George Lucas")
-lee = Jockey.create(name: "Lee Unkrich")
+lee = Director.create(name: "Lee Unkrich")
 ```

-Associate the existing horses in your database with their respective jockey.
-If you don't know any jockey's (like me), make some up :)
+Associate the existing films in your database with their respective directors.
+If you don't know any movie directors (like me), check out [IMDB All-Time Box Office: USA](http://www.imdb.com/boxoffice/alltimegross).

 #### Experimenting with Built-in ActiveRecord Methods

 What does this do?
 What table is affected?

 ```
->> breed = Breed.find(2)
+>> genre = Genre.find(2)
->> breed.horses.create(name: "Age of Ultron", age: 3, total_winnings: 7, jockey_id: 3)
+>> genre.films.create(title: "Avengers: Age of Ultron", year: 2015, box_office_sales: 458991599, director_id: 3)
 ```

 What about this?

 ```
->> jockey = Jockey.first
+>> director = Director.first
->> horse = Horse.create(name: "Terminator 2: Judgment Day", age: 2, total_winnings: 6, breed_id: 2)
+>> film = Film.create(title: "Terminator 2: Judgment Day", year: 1991, box_office_sales: 204843350, genre_id: 2)
->> jockey.horses << horse
+>> director.films << film
 ```

-* What's the difference between `Breed.new(name: "Palamino")` and `Breed.create(name: "Clydesdale")`?
+* What's the difference between `Genre.new(name: "Anime")` and `Genre.create(name: "Anime")`?
 Play around with Tux and your development environment (use shotgun to see your web interface) to investigate the difference.
 How does the `save` method play into the relationship between `new` and `create`?
 What about the `new_record?` method?
 You may also want to do some Googling.

-* What kind of object does `Breed.all` return?
+* What kind of object does `Genre.all` return?
-* How can you get a count of all of the Jockeys?
+* How can you get a count of all of the Directors?
-* How do you grab the first Horse?
+* How do you grab the first Film?
 What about the last?
-* Can you select all horses where the jockey_id is 3?
-Try `Horse.where(...` or `Jockey.find(...`
+* Can you select all films where the director_id is 3?
+Try `Film.where(...` or `Director.find(...`
-* What's the difference between the query above and `Horse.find_by(jockey_id: 3)`?
+* What's the difference between the query above and `Film.find_by(director_id: 3)`?
-* Can you select the breed with a specific id?
-Try `Breed.find(...`
+* Can you select the genre with a specific id?
+Try `Genre.find(...`
-* What does `Jockey.find_or_create_by(name: "James Cameron")` do?
-What about `Jockey.find_or_create_by(name: "Stephanie Gibson")`?
+* What does `Director.find_or_create_by(name: "James Cameron")` do?
+What about `Director.find_or_create_by(name: "Mel Gibson")`?
-* Try calling `.to_sql` on the end of the query `Breed.where(name: "Palamino").to_sql`.
+* Try calling `.to_sql` on the end of the query `Genre.where(name: "Romance").to_sql`.
 What happens?
-* What does `Horse.pluck(:name)` do?
-Can you generate a query to return only the task names?
+* What does `Film.pluck(:title)` do?
+Can you generate a query to return only the task titles?
 * Go through the [ActiveRecord docs](http://guides.rubyonrails.org/active_record_querying.html) and find three other methods to try out.

 #### Calculations

-* Create a route in your controller for `/jockey/:id`.
-This should prepare an instance variable for the jockey `@jockey = Jockey.find(id)` and render a view with all horses associated with that jockey.
+* Create a route in your controller for `/directors/:id`.
+This should prepare an instance variable for the director `@director = Director.find(id)` and render a view with all films associated with that director.
-* In this view, display the total winnings for that jockey's horses.
+* In this view, display the total gross box office sales for that director's films.
 Hint: Use the [ActiveRecord Calculations Documentation](http://guides.rubyonrails.org/active_record_querying.html#calculations)
-* Display the average winnings for that jockey's horses.
+* Display the average gross box office sales for that director's films.
 Use the documentation linked above.
 * I'm not judging, but you probably wrote these calculations right in your view.
-Can you extract these out to a class method in horse so that you can call something more beautiful like `@jockey.horses.total_winnings`?
-(Yes, `total_winnins` will be a class method on `Horse`.
+Can you extract these out to a class method in film so that you can call something more beautiful like `@director.films.total_sales`?
+(Yes, `total_sales` will be a class method on `Film`.
 Any class methods defined in a class that inherits from `ActiveRecord::Base` are also available on associations.)

 #### Extension

 * Change out the sqlite database for a postgres database.

-### 2) HorseFile and CRUD
+### 2) FilmFile and CRUD

-Add the CRUD functionality for horses.
-A user should be able to see all the horses, create a new horse, see an individual horse, update a horse, and delete a horse.
+Add the CRUD functionality for films.
+A user should be able to see all the films, create a new film, see an individual film, update a film, and delete a film.